gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 = 1.13.1 - 09/May/2017 =

 * REFACTOR: Completed re-factoring of the remote storage modules, so that now all remote storage code has completed this current stage of re-factoring (more to come in future - laying the foundation for a significant new feature)
 * FIX: Added a nonce to the Dropbox deauth link.
-This is a minor security issue - someone personally targetting you, who knew that you were logged in to your WordPress admin, and who could persuade you to visit a personally-crafted web page, could cause the connection between UpdraftPlus and your Dropbox to be broken.
+This is a minor security issue - someone personally targeting you, who knew that you were logged in to your WordPress admin, and who could persuade you to visit a personally-crafted web page, could cause the connection between UpdraftPlus and your Dropbox to be broken.
 The only impact of this is that the sending of your next backup to Dropbox would fail, and you would be alerted about the need to re-connect.
 * FIX: Import settings now handle the new remote storage options format
 * FIX: The zip file browser was not working in free versions
 * TWEAK: Added a version check when saving settings to prevent errors or lost settings